hashicorp/vault/website/source/docs/configuration/storage/google-cloud.html.md

 [Google Cloud Storage][gcs].

 - **High Availability** – the Google Cloud storage backend supports high availability.
+   Because GCS uses the time on the Vault node to implement the session lifetimes on its locks, significant clock skew across Vault nodes could cause contention issues on the lock.

 - **Community Supported** – the Google Cloud storage backend is supported by the community.
 While it has undergone review by HashiCorp employees, they may not